carlosp420/nymphalidae_diversification/MS.md

 the maximum number of inferred diversification splits in all trees was 21.
 Thus a ``model.limit`` of 25 splits was adequate enough.
-The background diversification rate for Nymphalidae was estimated as ``r = 0.081`` lineages per Million of years and the AICc value was 5158.6 (Table 1).
-MEDUSA also estimated the speciation and mutation rates under the basic constant birth--death model (AICc ``= 5449.3``, ``r = 0.074``, $\varepsilon$ ``= 0.78``).
+The background diversification rate for Nymphalidae was estimated as ``r = 0.081`` lineages per Million of years and the AICc score for the best fit model was 5158.6 (Table 1).
+MEDUSA also
+estimated the speciation and mutation rates under the basic constant birth--death model (AICc ``= 5449.3``, ``r = 0.074``, $\varepsilon$ ``= 0.78``).
-The estimated values for the constant birth--date model estimated on a strict higher level phylogeny of Nymphalidae as defined by @stadler2013.
+The estimated rates for the constant birth--date model estimated on a strict higher level phylogeny of Nymphalidae as defined by @stadler2013 were XX YY very similar/different than the one estimated by MEDUSA.

 Some of the 13 changes in diversification correspond to rate increases in very species-rich genera: *Ypthima* (``r = 0.264``), *Charaxes*